tshadowknight/SRW_Engine_MV_Docs/manual.md

 * setActorWeaponSong actor\_id weapon\_id song\_name

 	Sets the battle song for the actor with the specified id when using the weapon with the specified id to the specified song name.

+* addFunds amount

+	Adds the specified amount to the player's funds.

 ## External Plugin commands

 These are plugin commands provided by external plugins.